Losing Staff? Here’s How to Retain Employees

 Don’t wait for annual personal review meetings to see how things are going with individual members of staff.
 Employee satisfaction is an ever-moving target, and if you neglect the importance of dealing with issues as and when they arise, the lasting effects will be far more potent.

-The answer lies in having regular review meetings.
-These could be every week or every day, if you feel its necessary – but they should certainly be far more frequent than once a year.
+The answer lies in having regular review meetings and not neglecting your performance management.
+Performance reviews and more casual check-in meetings could be every week or every day, if you feel its necessary – but they should certainly be far more frequent than once a year.

 Equally, employees should feel empowered to reach out and request feedback sessions without being told they’ll need to wait another six months.